 Four primary methods are commonly used to decaffeinate tea.
-Here’s a breakdown of the methods used during decaffeination:
+Here’s a breakdown of the different methods used during caffeine removal:

-- Methylene chloride: In this method, tea is decaffeinated by soaking the raw tea leaves in a methylene chloride solution.
-While this decaffeination method has a relatively safe record, tea processed this way is still banned in some countries for import.
+- Methylene chloride method: In this method, tea is decaffeinated by soaking the raw tea leaves in a methylene chloride solution.
+Methylene chloride is the same chemical used in paint strippers and nail polish remover.
+While this decaffeination method may a relatively safe record in the tea industry, the United States bans all imports of tea using this processing method.

-- Carbon dioxide: With carbon dioxide decaffeination, tea leaves are soaked in highly compressed carbon dioxide gas.
-This method removes caffeine from the tea without introducing chemical solvents or potential off-flavors, making it the most popular (but expensive) decaffeination method.
+- Carbon dioxide: With carbon dioxide decaffeination, tea leaves are soaked in highly compressed liquid carbon dioxide gas.
+This high temperature, high pressure method removes caffeine from the tea without introducing chemical solvents or potential off-flavors, making it the most popular (but expensive) decaffeination method.

-Ethyl acetate is one of the most common methods for tea decaffeination.
-Carbon dioxide decaffeination is more popular since it’s the best method for preserving the tea’s original flavor, but it tends to make the processing of the tea more expensive.
+Ethyl acetate is one of the most common methods for creating decaf tea.
+Carbon dioxide decaffeination is more popular since it’s the best method for preserving the flavor of the tea, but it tends to make the processing of the tea more expensive for tea producers.